K3 Technology

 CMS Meaningful Use and MIPS

 Healthcare providers participating in CMS quality reporting programs need their EHR systems configured to capture and report required quality measures.
-K3 Technology works with Dallas practices to ensure their EHR configuration, data capture workflows, and reporting capabilities meet program requirements.
+K3 Technology can help Dallas practices review EHR configuration, data capture workflows, and reporting dependencies for CMS quality reporting conversations.

 DEA EPCS Requirements

 Electronic Prescribing for Controlled Substances (EPCS) requires specific identity proofing, two-factor authentication, and audit trail capabilities.
-K3 Technology configures EPCS-compliant authentication for Dallas providers, including hardware tokens and biometric verification where required.
+K3 Technology can help Dallas providers coordinate EPCS authentication requirements, including MFA/token workflows and vendor configuration review where needed.

 Common Healthcare IT Challenges in Dallas